MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-translate-text.md

 > Note
 >
-> If you plan on completing additional modules in this learning path, you can skip this task until you have finished all the modules you intend to complete.
+> If you plan on completing additional modules in this learning path, you should run this task and then run the deployment script in the next module you intend to complete.

 1. Open a web browser and navigate to the [Azure portal](https://portal.azure.com/), and on the home page, select **Resource groups** under Azure services.

     ![Screenshot of Resource groups highlighted by a red box under Azure services in the Azure portal.](media/11-azure-portal-home-azure-services-resource-groups.png)

-2. In the filter for any field search box, enter the name of the resource group you created for these labs in Lab 1, and then select the resource group from the list.
+2. In the filter for any field search box, enter the name of the resource group you created for this lab, and then select the resource group from the list.

 3. On the **Overview** page of your resource group, select **Delete resource group**.